Yorkcla/Literature-Review-on-Sonification-and-Music/README.md

-# Data Files for a Systematic Literature Review on Sonification and Music
+# Data Files for a Literature Review on Sonification and Music

 This repository contains data files related to a systematic literature review on the intersections between interactive sonification and music.

+You can check the project details [here](https://yorkcla.github.io/projects/1_project/).

 ## Files
 - `data_file_1.xlsx`: [Brief description of what this file contains]